Cameron Corner, Queensland: Dingo Fence

 The 2500 km section of the Dingo Fence in Queensland is also known as the Great Barrier Fence or Wild Dog Barrier Fence 11.
 It is administered by the Department of Agriculture and Fisheries.
 The Wild Dog Barrier Fence staff consists of 23 employees, including two-person teams that patrol a 300 km section of the fence once every week.
 There are depots at Quilpie and Roma.

 The Queensland Border Fence stretches for 394 km westwards along the border with New South Wales, into the Strzelecki Desert.
 The fence passes the point where the three states of Queensland, New South Wales and South Australia meet (Cameron Corner).
 At this point, it connects with the South Australian Border Fence, which runs for 257 km southwards along the border with New South Wales.
 It then joins a section known as the Dog Fence in South Australia, which is 2225 km long.

-Economy
+Homesteads

 There are a number of homesteads in the locality, including (from north to south):